I went to DEF CON 31 this year and was lucky enough to pick up one of the AND!XOR 5n4ck3y-7r (Snackey Jr

 While some might just wait for shipping on a nice string of APA102s, that kind of goes against the scrappy stick-some-junk-together nature of this whole project.
 So I grabbed an Arduino Micro out of the parts bin and wrote a quick and dirty program that would receive the APA102 transmissions from the RP2040 and translate them into the right format for the WS2812s.

-Astute readers might notices that the LED corresponding to the “left eye” appears a bit greener than its companion at the end of the string.
+Astute readers might notice that the LED corresponding to the “left eye” appears a bit greener than its companion at the end of the string.
 This isn’t a problem with the decoding; rather, it’s an issue with the actual red LED phosphor in that WS2812 being just a bit dimmer than any of the others.
 I discovered this after wiring everything up; it can probably be chalked up to over-heating by the previous owner and arguably should be replaced.
 I think it adds character…

 Ignore the Nixie tubes and random DIP ICs; I’m out of breadboards and needed someplace for them to hang out…